 Is your life too complicated?
 Take a good look at everything you do and ask yourself if there's a better, easier way (or maybe not do it at all).
 When we're anxious and stressed, it's easy to look at all of the tasks ahead of us and become overwhelmed.
 Technology can help us organize our lives.
-Many medical suppliers offer automated reordering and there’s a handy app called Ostobuddy which alerts you when ostomy supplies are low or when to refill a prescription.
+Several medical suppliers offer automated reordering and there’s a handy app called Ostobuddy which alerts you when supplies are low or when to refill a prescription.

 3. Start daily habits.